naninovel/docs/docs/en/guide/custom-actor-implementations.md

 ## Custom Metadata

-It's possible to add custom additional data to the actors metadata (of both built-in and custom implementations).
+It's possible to add custom additional data to actor metadata (for both built-in and custom implementations).

-To inject custom data, create a new C# class and inherit it from `CustomMetadata<TActor>` type, where `TActor` is the type of the actor implementation the data should be associated with.
-Below is an example of adding custom data to the characters of "CustomCharacterImplementation" implementation:
+To inject custom data, create a new C# class and inherit from `CustomMetadata<TActor>`, where `TActor` is the type of the actor implementation the data should be associated with.
+Below is an example of adding custom data to the characters of `CustomCharacterImplementation`:

 ```csharp
 using Naninovel;